devonorourke/mysosoup/docs/database_construction.md

 > A `missingFamilyCounts.txt` documents the number of missing sequence records, grouped by taxonomic Orders.
 See the tidybug/data/databases

 ### Chordate records
 The same principles were applied for Chordate BOLD records as with Arthropod records except that because the dataset was smaller we could pull the entire dataset from the BOLD API in a single batch.
+See the [bold_datapull_chordate.R](https://github.com/devonorourke/mysosoup/blob/master/scripts/r_scripts/bold_datapull_chordate.R) script for complete details.
 The order of operations:

 1. Obtained all chordate records from BOLD API using the `bold_datapull_chordate.R` script (results in **215,031** records).